A Green approach to healthcare

 -

-The project is a redevelopment of an existing site, within the approved urban edge, reducing urban sprawl.
+This project is a sustainable redevelopment of an existing site located within the approved urban edge, helping to minimize urban sprawl and preserve natural surroundings.

 -